squirrel-prover/squirrel-prover/documentation/sphinx/source/commands.rst

         search exists (x : _ -> _), _.

-.. cmd:: hint rewrite @identifier
+.. cmd:: hint rewrite @ident

-  Add a rewriting rule from the lemma :n:`@identifier` to the user-defined rewriting database.
+  Add a rewriting rule from the lemma :n:`@ident` to the user-defined rewriting database.
 The lemma should establish a local formula consisting of a universally quantified conditional equality.
   In other words, it should essentially be of the form